ChaofanTao/ChaofanTao.github.io/_pages/about.md

 # 🌟 Short Biography
-I am Chaofan Tao (陶超凡), currently a Research Scientist at Huawei Noah's Ark Lab.
+I am Chaofan Tao (陶超凡).
 I got my PhD from The University of Hong Kong (HKU), guided by [Prof. Ngai Wong](https://www.eee.hku.hk/~nwong/) and [Prof. Ping Luo](http://luoping.me/) as a member of the [MMLAB@HKU](https://mmlab.hk/) family.
 My academic roots trace back to the Yingcai Honors College at University of Electronic Science and Technology of China, where I completed my Bachelor’s degree.  <br><br>

 🌱 **Career Milestones**: